In today's DeLonghi TrueBrew review I'll be looking at the Italian manufacturer's latest offering, and I have to admit that I'm beyond excited.

 What’s the big deal, you ask?
 Well, the TrueBrew is the first fully automatic drip coffee maker to hit the North American market.
 You can forget about paper filters and brew baskets – this baby takes care of everything internally.
 All you have to do is press a button.

-I happen to believe that the DeLonghi TrueBrew will be a game changer in the drip coffee maker sector, and I’m really looking forward to reviewing it.
-In fact, I’ve ordered one from Amazon to test out for you.
+I happen to believe that the DeLonghi TrueBrew will be a game changer in the drip coffee maker sector, so I ordered one from Amazon to test out for you.

-I’ll update this initial DeLonghi TrueBrew review once I’ve put the machine through its paces.
+Having spent the past couple of days putting the machine through its paces, I’ve got loads to tell you.
 In the meantime, let’s see what all the fuss is about by taking a first look at this much-hyped coffee maker.

 This changes everything!